Making creative exploration of loop-based structures in music production highly interactive and fun

 Use the comments section on this page or email us to share your feedback and ideas.

-*: The maximum number of participants is limited to 100 people.
-The license code for activation of the software will be provided after sign-up.
-An Internet connection is required for activation, as offline activation is not available yet.
+*: The license code for activation of the software is provided after completion of the pre-order purchase.
+An Internet connection is required for activation; offline activation and trial mode (demo) are not available yet.